wa0x6e/Fresque/README.md

 ##Background

 Fresque is a derivated works from my other plugin, [cake-resque](https://github.com/kamisama/Cake-Resque), a command line tool to manage php-resque, but inside cakephp console.
 Very convenient, but limited to only cakephp framework.
 I wanted to release a tool that can work in any php environment.
-Fresque is more powerfull, since no more binded to a framework.

 ##Credits

 * [PHP-Resque](https://github.com/chrisboulton/php-resque) is written by Chris Boulton
 * Based on [Resque](https://github.com/defunkt/resque) by defunkt
-* Fresque by Wan Chen (kamisama)
+* Fresque by Wan Qi Chen (kamisama)